Michigan Law OUTlaws

 3.7.2 – Facilitate professional development efforts for current members with the full support of the Executive Board.

-3.7.2.1 – This includes, but is not limited to nor required, résumé workshops, programming on 1L Summer Associate positions, programming on Early Interview Week, programming on public interest careers, and connecting 1Ls with upperclassmen.
+programming on 1L Summer Associate positions, programming on Early Interview Week, programming on public interest careers, and connecting 1Ls with

 3.7.2.2 – Maintain a cordial and productive relationship with the Office of Career Planning.

-3.7.3 – Organize the Outlaws Mentorship program.
+3.7.3 – Organize the OUTlaws Mentorship program.

 3.7.4 – Maintain the Alumni Database and ensure graduating 3Ls’ information is included.
+3.8 – The Advocacy Chair’s duties include, but are not limited to:

 3.8.1 – Identify issues affecting the Michigan Law LGBTQ community and take action to advocate for our needs within the law school and the wider community.

-3.8.2 – Coordinate speaking events and advocacy work with Co-Presidents to solicit co–sponsorship of events with other affinity groups, student organizations, and community organizations.
+3.8.2 – Coordinate speaking events and advocacy work with Co-Presidents to solicit co– sponsorship of events with other affinity groups, student organizations, and community organizations.

-3.8.3 – Provide programming for Outlaws and the broader law school community about LGBTQ issues at the local, state, national, and global levels, and solicit participants for appropriately related activism and education.
+3.8.3 – Provide programming for OUTlaws and the broader law school community about LGBTQ issues at the local, state, national, and global levels, and solicit participants for appropriately related activism and education.

 3.8.4 – The Advocacy Chair’s work is necessarily intersectional.
 The Chair must support and elevate voices in the LGBTQ community that do not typically have a seat at the table.
-In order to ensure that these views are reflected, the Advocacy Chair is strongly encouraged to form a committee that is representative of the entire Outlaws community and meets regularly to discuss issues and opportunities for advocacy.
+In order to ensure that these views are reflected, the Advocacy Chair is strongly encouraged to form a committee that is representative of the entire OUTlaws community and meets regularly to discuss issues and opportunities for advocacy.

 3.9 – The Social Chair’s duties include, but are not limited to: